 Not only would these actions show your team that the organization stands by its mission, but it would also help employees feel good about themselves.
 Most people wish they could “do more good” throughout the year.
 And you can help them achieve that by facilitating these type of philanthropic efforts.

 It might seem superficial, but having a brand that embodies your team’s mission is a huge part of inspiring people.
 Every time I check out idfive’s Instagram, look at our website, or wear our t-shirt I get excited about the company.

 I already see a lot of mission-based organizations building their brand in exciting ways.
-The Colorado State marketing team, for example, created their own website where they put blogs, case studies, and employee bios.
+Colorado State University and Ohio State University both have websites for their marketing teams where they share blogs, case studies, and employee bios.
 The Web Communications Team at the University of Oklahoma uses Twitter to share recent work, photos and videos of ongoing projects.
 The United Way’s “Live United” t-shirt is so popular that you’ll even find people outside of the organization wearing it.